Q: Where do pitcher plants (Darlingtonia and Sarracenia) live?

 A: Darlingtonia populations are restricted to the far west coast of

-with the presence of serpentine outcrops.
+present.
 You can see its range in the

 large map of the continental USA, indicated with blue on the